 - Etrian Odyssey has base camp towns at the entrance of dungeons that become more prosperous and better-equipped as adventurers recover valuable materials and Organ Drops from within.
 The hard bits of monsters can be crafted into equipment, and chemicals derived from plant material can be used to concoct healing potions and such, for example.

 - Reality Ensues in the True Ending for the first game, as the loss of the dungeon means that the inhabitants of the base camp town would drift off to other locations with the loss of a steady income of materials.
+The remake fixes this, instead having you save the woodsfolk from a deadly disease, stopping a pointless apocalypse started from a rogue AI, and capping it all by destroying the Eldritch Abomination lurking at the final bottom of the dungeon.

 - Azure Dreams: all the economy is around the eponymous tower in the center of the town where adventurers gather to get their mons and some other materials that are obtainable there.
 The player has the capacity to literally use the dungeon economy to build up the town.